PawelPopkiewicz/CS3305-2025-Team-10/README.md

 - The postgres still is located on your system in a custom folder defined in `docker-compose.yml` and it persists!
 - This means that if you build the db once, it stays on your system even after you run `docker compose down`
 - Therefore you need to run this code just once and then only again if you want it updated, the same is true for mongodb
-- Since there is a lot of data, the creation, filtering, indexing, etc. takes ~2 mins to complete, depends on the system, etc.
+- Since there is a lot of data, the creation, filtering, indexing, etc. takes ~5 mins to complete, depends on the system, etc.

 ### Running code inside the cotnainers

-- Once the db is setup, the rest of the code should be functioning
 - You can run the code inside the containers, but first you need to access them using this command:

 ```bash